ROCm/HIP/docs/developer_guide/build.md

 ## Prerequisites

-HIP code can be developed either on AMD ROCm platform using HIP-Clang compiler, or a CUDA platform with nvcc installed.
+HIP code can be developed on Linux, either on AMD ROCm platform using HIP-Clang compiler, or a CUDA platform with nvcc installed.
-Before build and run HIP, make sure drivers and pre-build packages are installed properly on the platform.
+Before building and running HIP, make sure drivers and pre-built packages are installed properly on the platform.

 ### AMD platform
 Install ROCm packages or pre-built binary packages using the package manager.
 Refer to the ROCm Installation Guide at https://rocm.docs.amd.com for more information on installing ROCm.